Pedrohelder98/BluegrassAssessment/README.md

  - Contact Us and General Content: Two pages with same structure: "Page Header" and "Main Content" properties, but have diferent templates.
 	- "Page Header": Block Grid data type that its possible to add "Hero" and "HeroCta" components.
 	- "Main Content": Block Grid data type that its possible to add "Rte" component.

-## Technologies Used
-.NET 8: The core framework used for development.
-ASP.NET MVC: Provides a structured, scalable application architecture.
-Umbraco CMS: A CMS that allows for easy content management and integration.
-SQLite: A lightweight database used for data storage (found in umbraco/Data/Umbraco.sqlite.db).

 ## Folder Structure